hyprnz/es-domain/README.md

 to define boundaries on our Aggregates.
 We could happily traverse our domain model and tools like Hibernate would happily load related data for us as we needed it.

-EventSourcing has made the aggregate a much more tangible thing that really cannot be ignored.
+EventSourcing has made the aggregate a much more important concept.
 This is because when we load data from an event store we must be able to know in advance what the finite set of events to be loaded is in order to fully hydrate an aggregate root.
 In event sourced systems this is often referred to as an EventStream.
 To be able to load an aggregate root we must be able to identify its Event Stream.
 The name or id of this stream is synonymous with